-This means that, on remand, the 9th Circuit must determine whether service advisors are exempt from overtime under the FLSA and at some point in the future the appellate court will issue a new Copyright © 2025 Fisher Phillips LLP.
-All Rights Reserved.
+This means that, on remand, the 9th Circuit must determine whether service advisors are exempt from overtime under the FLSA, and at some point in the future the appellate court will issue a new ruling following the guidance provided by the Court.

-n on over time under their LoA, and at some point in the ruthre the appettate court with issue a new ruling following the guidance provided by the Court.
 Dealerships outside of the 9th Circuit's reach, however, have no controlling authority preventing them from continuing to conduct business as usual.
 For dealerships within the 9th Circuit, and until the 9th Circuit issues a new opinion, uncertainty remains as to whether the exemption applies.

-Group Five: The Bad Punt

-In Spokeo, Inc. v.
+Group Five: The Bad Punt In Spokeo, Inc. v.
 Robins, the Court issued a "no decision" on an issue important to employers facing class action litigation.
 The Court decided that the 9th Circuit Court of Appeals needed to review again a question of whether plaintiffs have standing to pursue class action claims on behalf of themselves and others similarly situated if they cannot prove that they suffered actual harm.